 Click on a question to reveal the answer.

-Is AI stem separation truly ethical in live sets?
+Is AI stem separation in live sets ethical?

 This is the season’s hot topic.
-Technically, it works, but sonically, it’s often indistinguishable from the original.
+Technically, it works, but sonically, it often sounds indistinguishable from the original.
 Ethically, the scene is divided.
-Those who openly communicate about it have no issues.
-Those who sneak it in and market themselves as pure hardware DJs will face some uncomfortable Twitter threads in the coming months.
+Those who openly communicate about it face no issues.
+Those who use it discreetly and market themselves as pure hardware DJs may face some uncomfortable Twitter threads in the coming months.

-Are all Underground acts now streaming their sets?
+Are all underground acts streaming their sets now?

 Does technology really change what Techno sounds like?

 Yes, but subtly.
-Modular brings more textural sounds and longer sound developments.
+Modular brings more texture and longer sound developments.
 AI tools tend to create smoother transitions.
-Streaming optimization leads to visually-driven sets.
-As a genre, Techno will sound more diverse in 2026 than in 2020, thanks to the technological tools that are evolving.
+Stream optimization leads to visually driven sets.
+As a whole, the genre sounds more diverse in 2026 than in 2020, thanks to the evolving technical tools.
 Convergence will occur in the next two years.

 [/vc_column_text][/vc_column][/vc_row]